Steak: Steak clubs

 Beefsteak Clubs were once part of London's club life.
 They were described as "a club of ancient institution in every theatre; when the principal performers dined one day in the week together (generally Saturday), and authors and other geniuses were admitted members."
 Dr Johnson's club in Ivy lane was originally a Beef-Steak Club and the "Rump-Steak or Liberty Club" was in existence from 1733–34.
 The present-day Beefsteak Club, established in 1876, is at 9 Irving Street, London.
 Among its members are many notable people.

 Steakhouses

 A steakhouse is a restaurant that specializes in beefsteaks and other individual portions of meat.
 Chophouses started in London in the 1690s, and served individual portions of meat, known as chops.
 The houses were normally only open for men; for example, women were only admitted to Stone's Chop House in 1921.
 Accounts of travellers in 19th-century London refer to their "dining off mutton chop, rump steak and a 'weal' cutlet", as well as hams and sirloins.

 Delmonico's restaurant in New York City, which opened in 1827 and stayed open for almost 100 years, has been described as "the most famous steak restaurant in American history".
-Delmonico steak refers to a method of preparation from one of several cuts of beef (typically the rib cut) prepared Delmonico style, originally from the mid-19th century.

-Hundreds of restaurants continue to specialize in serving steak, describing themselves as "steakhouses".
+Delmonico steak is a method of preparation from one of several cuts of beef (typically the rib cut) prepared Delmonico style, originally from the mid-19th century.
+Hundreds of restaurants specialize in serving steak, describing themselves as "steakhouses".